fetchai/colearn/docs/examples.md

 ### Fraud
   The fraud dataset consists of information about credit card transactions.
   The task is to predict whether transactions are fraudulent or not.
-  The data needs to be downloaded from [Kaggle](https://www.kaggle.com/c/ieee-fraud-detection)
+  The data needs to be downloaded from [Kaggle](https://www.kaggle.com/c/ieee-fraud-detection), and the data directory passed in with the flag `--data_dir`.

 * [fraud_mli]({{ repo_root }}/examples/mli_fraud.py).
   Uses the `MachineLearningInterface` directly and detects fraud in bank transactions.